junxit/us-congress-bills-111/metadata.md

 - House — Science, Space, and Technology Committee

+## Recorded votes (1)

+- 2010-03-19 — [House 111-2-146](votes/house-111-2-0146.md) — On Motion to Suspend the Rules and Agree — **Passed** (398–2)

 ## Actions

 - 2010-01-21 — Introduced in House
 - 2010-01-21 — Introduced in House
 - 2010-01-21 — Referred to the House Committee on Science and Technology.
+- 2010-03-19 — At the conclusion of debate, the Yeas and Nays were demanded and ordered.
+Pursuant to the provisions of clause 8, rule XX, the Chair announced that further proceedings on the motion would be postponed.
+- 2010-03-19 — Considered as unfinished business. (consideration: CR S1713-1714)
+- 2010-03-19 — Considered under suspension of the rules. (consideration: CR S1689-1691)
+- 2010-03-19 — DEBATE - The House proceeded with forty minutes of debate on H. Res.
+1027.
+- 2010-03-19 — Motion to reconsider laid on the table Agreed to without objection.
+- 2010-03-19 — Ms. Johnson, E. B. moved to suspend the rules and agree to the resolution.
+- 2010-03-19 — On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 398 - 2 (Roll no. 146). (text: CR H1689-1690)
+- 2010-03-19 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by the Yeas and Nays: (2/3 required): 398 - 2 (Roll no. 146).(text: CR H1689-1690)